Tri-Amici/SEPM/ReadMe.txt

     Total Tickets: 11 - Resolved Tickets: 4 - Unresolved Tickets: 7

-To produce a uniform report that meets our standards for appearance and readibility, we have decied to show the severity for both resolved & unresolved tickets.
+To produce a uniform report that meets our standards for appearance and readability, we have decided to show the severity for both resolved & unresolved tickets.
 The requirements of the client have been met.